Joey Gallo Player Props: Twins vs. Braves

 Joey Gallo At The Plate

-- Gallo is hitting .179 with seven doubles, a triple, 13 home runs and 28 walks.
+- Gallo is batting .186 with eight doubles, a triple, 13 home runs and 28 walks.

-- Gallo has driven home a run in 14 games this season (24.1%), including more than one RBI in 10.3% of his games and producing three or more of his team's runs on four occasions..
+- Gallo has driven in a run in 14 games this year (23.7%), including six games with more than one RBI (10.2%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.